leereilly/github-issue-focus/README.md

 # GitHub Issue Focus

 A Chrome extension that filters out noisy automated timeline updates on GitHub issues, making it easier to focus on what matters.

-Built using [GitHub Copilot CLI](https://github.com/features/copilot/cli) for the [GitHub Copilot CLI Challenge](https://dev.to/leereilly/i-built-a-chrome-extension-to-hide-noisy-github-issue-timeline-events-with-copilot-cli-255m).
+[Install it Via the Chrome Web Store](https://chromewebstore.google.com/detail/github-issue-focus/oglmkaafpnkanegndcglfnmengaecfak?hl=en&authuser=0)

 ![Demo](demo.webp)